 Advising and Counseling

-The College of Human Ecology has a comprehensive network of counselors and advisors to help students plan a path that suits their academic and personal goals.
-The roles of advisors and counselors often overlap and students should use both resources to best serve their needs.
+The College of Human Ecology has a comprehensive network of faculty and college advisors to help undergraduate students plan a path that suits their academic and personal goals.
+The roles of faculty and college advisors often overlap, and students should use both resources to best serve their needs.

 Faculty advisors associated with each major provide guidance for students who are looking to focus their intellectual interests, identify research opportunities and network in their academic fields.
 Each major also has a director of undergraduate studies (DUS) who directs the advising activities of the associated department.